HSNPipeline/AnalyzeTEMPLATE/README.md

 ## Overview

-**Provide an overview of the analysis project here, for example:**
+*Provide an overview of the project / analysis here, for example:*

-This repository analyses data from the XX task, which is XX.
+This repository analyses data from the `XX` task, which is `...`

 ## Requirements

-**Fill in any extra requirements here.**

 This repository requires Python >= 3.7.